Christianity in Omaha, Nebraska: Present

 Churches in Omaha have continued to influence the city in a variety of ways.
 In the 1960s and 70s Holy Family Catholic Church was regarded as a center of progressive activism.
 David Rice, of the notorious Rice/Poindexter Case, was a guitar player at the church in the early 1970s.
 Former United Methodist minister and district superintendent Lowen Kruse as a Nebraska state senator since 2001.
 In 2007 a group of socially conservative churches protested a proposed speech by author Anne Lamott at the Jesuit Catholic Creighton University.
 This political pressure caused the university to cancel the popular Presbyterian author's appearance.
 A coalition of progressive Protestant churches re-invited Lamott to the city and she delivered her talk at the Holland Performing Arts Center instead of Creighton.
 Lamott was so impressed with this action that she waived all speaking fees.
 Other churches in the city have been active in Nebraskans for Peace and Habitat for Humanity.
 Rev. Kenneth Vavrina, the priest of St. Richard's Catholic Church, has been an outspoken advocate to calm racial tension in Omaha.

 As with every notable city, there are many former churches in Omaha.
 They include Pearl Memorial United Methodist Church and Lowe Avenue Presbyterian Church.
+A 2020 report by the Association of Religion Data Archives found that there were over 195,000 adherents of Protestant denominations and over 192,000 adherents of Catholicism in Omaha.